|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Unlike many smoothie recipes, this one doesn't call for any sweetener.
 That's because the ingredients themselves are all-natural and unprocessed whole foods that are sweet enough on their own.
 However, if you want to accentuate the sweetness to balance the earthiness of spinach, and add something to it, there are a couple of options.
 We like to use dates in smoothies; just take one and soak it in warm water first to soften it up a bit, and remove the pit.
 You can also use a pinch of stevia, but a little goes a long way.
-Either of these choices will keep this smoothie recipe as healthy and unprocessed as possible.

 This blueberry spinach superfood smoothie is a raw vegan superfood meal in a green smoothie package and is suitable for anyone on a vegetarian, vegan, dairy-free, raw-vegan, or low-fat diet.
 It can also be made with other greens such as kale or chard, but spinach is definitely a less bitter green, and happens to pair really well with berries.